 Now, those rules are becoming even stricter.
 While homebuyers were previously required to qualify for a mortgage at an interest rate of 4.79% (even though actual rates are significantly lower), as of June 1, 2021, that rate is 5.25%.

-The effect, however, is that your purchasing power – meaning the amount that can be borrowed for a mortgage – has been reduced.
-Told another way, it means that households now need a higher income to qualify for the same mortgage amount they would have qualified for before the new rules.
+The purpose of the stress test is to ensure that those buying a home have the financial bandwidth to withstand interest rate hikes, something homeowners have been spared for over a decade.
+The effect, however, is that your purchasing power – meaning the amount that can be borrowed for a mortgage – is reduced.
+Told another way, it means that households need a higher income to qualify for the same mortgage amount they would have qualified for before the stress test.

-So what does this all mean for prospective Options for Homes purchasers, especially those who might be taking the Down Payment Loan (DPL)?
+So, what does this all mean for prospective Options for Homes purchasers, especially those who might be accessing down payment support through Options?
 We busted out the calculator and crunched some hypothetical numbers to help paint a clearer picture for you.

-Let’s assume you’re looking at a small unit with a purchase price of $300,000.
-You’ve got a 5% down payment and are taking the Options DPL of 15%*.
+Let’s assume you’re looking at a small unit with a purchase price of $500,000.
+You’ve got a 5% down payment and are receiving 15%* in down payment support.
 How much of a mortgage do you need?

 Purchase Price: $500,000

 5% down payment: $25,000